kr-matthews/cribbage/README.md

 - A few dependency array issues, mainly involving usages of return arrays/functions from custom hooks.
 - Network message handler for incoming messages isn't very robust and can only handle one, so messages will be lost if they come in simultaneously.
 - The `useNetwork` hook doesn't track UUIDs of present users, so can't implement kicking out players itself, meaning `App` has to take care of that and separation of concerns blurs a bit here.
+- Some sound effects happen within the custom hook `useSoundEffects` via side effects, others are explicitly called in the `App`.
 - And probably many more...